A19 road: Billingham–Seaton Burn

 Past Teesside the A19 enters rural landscape, meeting the former route through Billingham, where it enters the borough of Hartlepool.
-There is a right turn for Dalton Piercy at the Windmill Motel, and two link roads into Elwick, to the east.
+There is a right turn for Dalton Piercy at the Windmill Motel, and two link roads into Elwick, to the east, only accessible from the southbound carriageway.
 At Sheraton with Hulam, there is an intersection for the B1280 (for Wingate to the west), and the A179 (for Hartlepool, to the east).
 At this intersection the road enters County Durham.
 The route over Sedgewick Hill has been improved to the east.
 There is staggered crossroads, for Hutton Henry, to the left.
 There used to be a right turn for Castle Eden, now accessible only from the southbound carriageway.
 North of here, the Castle Eden Diversion opened in the early 1970s.
 It crosses a former railway (now NCN 1 and 14), and meets the A181 (for Wheatley Hill and Durham), and the B1281 (for Hesleden) at an intersection, and passes west of Shotton, where it joins the former route.
 There is a large intersection at Burnhope Way Roundabout for Shotton Colliery and a large industrial estate, to the west, and the B1320 for the new town of Peterlee, to the east.

 A flyover was constructed in the early 1990s to replace the previous roundabout, known locally as the Turnpike.

 The 3.5-mile Easington and Cold Hesledon Diversion opened in the early 1970s, initially designated as the A19(M).
 There is an access road to the south from Easington and the A1086 (for Peterlee and Hartlepool) has limited access to the northbound and from the southbound routes.
 There is an intersection for the A182 (for Hetton-le-Hole), and limited access from the B1283 (for Easington Village), with no access from the southbound route.
 The former route north of Easington is the B1432 (to the east).
 At Cold Hesledon, there is an intersection for the A182 (to Seaham, to the east) and the B1285 (for Murton, to the west).
 The three-mile New Seaham and Seaton Diversion opened in the early 1970s, with the former route now the B1285 through Dalton-le-Dale.
 The eight miles of sections from Easington to Seaham were built by A. R. Carmichael in late 1971, and made the A19 from Thirsk to Sunderland completely dual-carriageway, with the contract awarded in October 1969.
 At Seaton with Slingley, there is a limited-access (to and from the south) intersection for the A1018, for Sunderland and Ryhope.
 At the same point there is a limited-access intersection (to and from the north) for the B1404 for Seaton and Houghton-le-Spring.
 The former route through the south of Sunderland is now the B1522.
 At the point where a former railway crosses (now NCN Route 1) the road enters the City of Sunderland.